Are You Ready for the Retirement Wave?

 The insurance industry has found itself at a crossroads.

 The industry is primarily made up of seasoned Baby Boomers.
 In fact, a 2021 report states that 74% of the workforce is 55 and older.
-That means that over the next 15 years, half of the entire workforce will retire.
+That means that over the next 15 years, half of the entire insurance workforce will retire.

 It’s an open secret in the industry that insurance companies struggle to recruit younger workers.
 Only 4% of the Millennial generation has ever shown interest in working for an insurance company.